 Alpha Sesay is an Advocacy Officer with the Open Society Justice Initiative (OSJI), where he works on promoting human rights and the rule of law in Africa.
 He holds an LL.B. from the University of Sierra Leone and an LL.M from the University of Notre Dame Law School.

 Sesay presently co-leads OSJI’s project on strengthening regional human rights mechanisms and focuses on improving implementation processes for decisions of human rights bodies in Africa.
 Previously, Sesay worked in The Hague as a Legal Officer for OSJI’s International Justice Program, where he monitored the work of the International Criminal Court (ICC).
 Sesay has also previously worked with the Special Court for Sierra Leone, is founding president of the Fourah Bay College Human Rights Clinic, and is founding Executive Director of the Sierra Leone Court Monitoring Program.
 He has worked and consulted with the UN Mission in Sierra Leone, International Center for Transitional Justice and with Human Rights Watch.

-At HRP, he will research challenges to and mechanisms to increase the successful implementation of decisions of human rights bodies in Africa.
+At HRP, he researched challenges to and mechanisms to increase the successful implementation of decisions of human rights bodies in Africa.